Just getting started with your first online business? Feeling completely overwhelmed and slightly lost?

 In a nutshell, you need to work out what problem your business is solving, who you're solving it for and what result that's going to give them.

 So for example, here's mine...
-I want to help as many people as possible to create a thriving online business doing what they love so that they can quit their 9-5 for good.
+I want to help frustrated 9-5'ers to start and grow a thriving online business doing what they love so that they can quit their 9-5 for good.

 It's really important to get clear on these 3 elements right from the start of your business.
 You need to know the purpose of your business, you need to know who your target audience (or ideal clients) are and you need to know what tangible results you are promising people.
 Those facts are going to be what drives a lot of your decisions - they'll impact your products and services, your messaging, your branding and your marketing.